stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 > a word is characterized by the company it keeps (John Rupert Firth)

-If we want to teach it to a computer, the simplest approach is making it look only at word pairs.
+If we want to teach it to a computer, the simplest, approximated approach is making it look only at word pairs.
-Let *P(a|b)* be conditional probability that given a word *b* there is word *a* within a short distance (let's say - being spaced by no more that 2 words).
+Let *P(a|b)* be conditional probability that given a word *b* there is  a word *a* within a short distance (let's say - being spaced by no more that 2 words).
 Then we claim that two words *a* and *b* are similar if

 $$ P(w|a) = P(w|b) $$